 What we like: A low-profile binding that helps you get the most out of your skis.

-A relatively new offering, the Atomic Strive represents an evolution in binding design, prioritizing a responsive, close-to-the-snow feel and high-end power transfer.
+A relatively new offering, the Atomic Strive (also sold under the Salomon and Armada names) represents an evolution in binding design, prioritizing a responsive, close-to-the-snow feel and high-end power transfer.
 The philosophy is this: If you can lower the boots’ center of mass and reduce the weight of the toe piece, you can effectively eliminate the binding from the ski-boot-binding equation, thus allowing the ski (and the skier) to shine.
 True to form, the Strive’s toe piece is significantly lighter than similar Salomon designs, and the binding sets the boot a lot lower than most of the multi-norm competition.
 And to add to the strong base, it also features an extra-wide toe pedal that helps you get power to your edges with ease.

 Similar to the debate between minimum and maximum cushioning in the running shoe world, there will always be skiers who appreciate the added leverage of a binding that towers over their racing skis.
-But tall stand heights are less effective the wider a ski gets, which is where the need for a binding like the Strive comes in (we mounted it on the 102-mm-wide Blizzard Sheeva 10).
-Our tester did find that it wasn’t as easy to step into as other bindings she’s used (such as the Warden), but it wasn’t enough to affect her overall experience.
+But tall stand heights are less effective the wider a ski gets, which is where the need for a binding like the Strive comes in (we mounted it on the 102mm-wide Blizzard Sheeva 10).
+Our tester didn't find it to be the easiest binding to step into, but it wasn’t enough to affect her overall experience.
 Finally, keep in mind that the Strive is also available in a 16-DIN version, which offers the versatility of multi-norm compatibility.

 See the Atomic Strive 14 GW